 Complete Family Example

-This example demonstrates all 9 GENEALOGIX entity types with proper cross-references, evidence chains, and descriptive entity IDs.
+This example demonstrates 8 GENEALOGIX entity types with proper cross-references, evidence chains, and descriptive entity IDs.

 Family Structure